jeffThompson/CreativeProgramming2/Assignments/Week11_FinalProject.md

 * **Fri, May 4**: Open work and help day – I'll be on campus and available to help all day with your projects!
 * **Tues, May 8 from 1-5pm**: Final critique in the VA&T Studio (not the room listed online!)

+### DELIVERABLES

+* Ideation sketches
+* In-progress work for critique
+* Screenshot/photo of the finished project, uploaded to Canvas
+* Link to Github repo for your project
+* Unless your project is physical (ie an installation or sculpture), a video of your project running, posted as a link either in your repo or in Canvas

 ### FOR THURS, APRIL 12
 For next week, alongside finishing your Faces project, please start ideating for this project.
 Rather than write a formal proposal at this stage, I'd like to you play, first in your sketchbook and then, if you have time, code.